ShaheenPerveen/Forest_Cover_Type_Prediction_Kaggle/README.md

 - Applied regression analysis to determine the statistical significance of features to be used for the classification of forest cover type of an area

-- Performed processing of data and feature selection using EDA, Correlation Matrix, Chi square test and ANOVA to train the model
+- Performed data preprocessing and feature selection using EDA, Correlation Matrix, Chi square test and ANOVA to train the model

 - Applied Gradient Boosting Method for classification, tuned parameters of gbm model to obtain training and test accuracy of 74% and 67%